DemandPeripherals/.github/profile/README.md

 ## How
 - Buy an FPGA dev card with Pmod connectors
 - Select Pmod cards for your applicaiton
 - Visit https://demandperipherals.com/support/build_fpga.html to select peripherals
     -  Portal backend software links all peripherals in FPGA image
     -  Receives FPGA binary in email
-    -  Or build yourself from sources and a our Makefiles
+    -  Or build yourself from sources and our Makefiles
 - Install pcdaemon to get Linux API to peripherals
 - Possible to get an "API complete" system in an hour